nebuly-ai/exploring-AI-optimization/Pruning.md

 ## Pruning Techniques

 ### Magnitude Based: Simple, Regularized.
-Under the hypothesis that smaller weights have a minor impact on the model accuracy the weights that are smaller than a given threshold are pruned.
-To enforce the weight to be pruned some regularization can be applied.
+Under the hypothesis that smaller weights have a minor impact on the model accuracy, the weights that are smaller than a given threshold are pruned.
+To enforce the weight to be pruned, some regularization can be applied.
 Usually $L_1$ norm is better right after pruning while $L_2$ works better if the weights of the pruned network are fine-tuned.

 ### Inboud Pruning [[1]](#1)
 The input pruning method targets the number of channels on which each filter operates.
 The amount of information each channel brings is measured by the variance of the activation output of the specific channel.